Charlie Hurley: Managerial career

-From 1972 to 1977 Charlie managed Reading F.C., then based at Elm Park.
-One of his greatest moments was in the 4th round of the F.A.
-Cup in February 1972, when he guided Reading, then a 4th division outfit to a 4th-round meeting with the great double-winning Arsenal side.
-Over 20,000 people packed into Elm Park, and Charlie's charges narrowly lost 2–1 to a side containing George Graham, Charlie George, Geordie Armstrong, Bob Wilson, Frank McLintock and other international-class players.
+From 1972 to 1977 Hurley managed Reading, then based at Elm Park.
+In the 4th round of the FA Cup in February 1972 he guided Reading, then a 4th division club, to a 4th-round meeting with Arsenal.
+Over 20,000 people packed into Elm Park, and Hurley's charges narrowly lost 2–1 to a side containing George Graham, Charlie George, Geordie Armstrong, Bob Wilson, Frank McLintock and other international-class players.
 Reading finished the season in sixteenth place in Division 4.
 During the 1972–73 season Hurley enjoyed an emotional 'home coming' when took his side to face Sunderland at Roker Park in the fourth round of the FA Cup.
-After a 1–1 draw Sunderland won the replay 3–1.
-The following spring the Reading manager took a gamble by purchasing Robin Friday from non-league Hayes F.C.
-Friday should have been playing in the top flight, but his temperament, drinking and smoking were a major handicap.
-Hurley was the only man to ever get the best out of Friday and in 1975–76 Reading won promotion, with Friday often playing brilliantly.
-The star of the Reading side was determined to move on, and Hurley allowed him to move to Cardiff for £30,000 before the start of the season, where he faded away and was eventually lost to the game.
-He died of a heart attack at just 38.
-Reading struggled without their best player, and, as they plummeted back to the lower flight, Hurley quit on 26 February 1977.
+After a 1–1 draw, Sunderland won the replay 3–1.
+The following spring the Reading manager took a gamble by purchasing Robin Friday from non-league Hayes In 1975–76 Reading won promotion.
+Hurley quit on 26 February 1977.
+This was an historic moment as it was the first time a Football League manager had resigned at half time.